John Greig: Playing career

-Club career
+Club

 A determined, forceful player, recognised for his great leadership qualities, Greig made 755 official appearances for Rangers (498 in the domestic league, 72 in the Scottish Cup, a club record 121 in the League Cup and 64 in European tournaments).
 He scored 120 goals for the club and won three domestic trebles.
-Greig actually started his career with Rangers as a forward, prior to being moved back to midfield—playing initially alongside another Rangers legend in Jim Baxter—and finally to left back.
+Greig actually started his career with Rangers as a forward, prior to being moved back to midfield — playing initially alongside another Rangers legend in Jim Baxter — and finally to left back.
 It was therefore in those initial years that he scored the majority of his goals for the club.

 Greig was captain when Rangers won the European Cup Winners Cup in 1972 beating Dynamo Moscow 3–2 in Barcelona.
 Although Greig's was an enormously successful playing career, his captaincy coincided with a period of sustained success for Rangers' city rivals, Celtic, from the late 1960s until the mid-1970s.
 Greig's fortitude during that period further cemented his reputation as one of Rangers' most celebrated captains.

 He was granted a testimonial match in 1978 against a Scotland XI as part of the national squad's preparations for the 1978 FIFA World Cup; Rangers won 5–0 before a crowd of 65,000 at Ibrox.

-International career
+International

 Greig played for Scotland on 44 occasions, 15 as captain, between 1964 and 1975.
-He scored the late winner in Scotland's 1–0 victory against Italy at Hampden Park on 9 November 1965 and in 1967 achieved the distinction of captaining the Scottish side who beat England 3-2—their first defeat as World Champions—at Wembley.
+He scored the late winner in Scotland's 1–0 victory against Italy at Hampden Park on 9 November 1965 and in 1967 achieved the distinction of captaining the Scottish side who beat England 3–2 — their first defeat as World Champions — at Wembley.
 Greig also represented the Scottish League XI 14 times.

 Managerial career

 Greig's playing career ended in May 1978 when he was appointed manager of Rangers, replacing Jock Wallace.
 The club failed to win the league championship during Greig's time as manager, finishing no higher than the second place achieved in 1978–79.
 Greig's team had come close to winning a domestic treble and performed well in Europe in that first season.
 Rangers reached the quarter-final of the 1978–79 European Cup, defeating Italian champions Juventus and becoming the first club to win in European club competition at PSV's Philips Stadion, before eventual elimination to Cologne.
 There was also the partial compensation of success in domestic cup competitions, with two Scottish Cups and two League Cups secured over the course of Greig's five full seasons as manager.
 Greig was also responsible for signing Rangers' greatest ever goalscorer Ally McCoist from Sunderland.
-However, these were isolated achievements, and Greig—under intense pressure from the Scottish media, Rangers supporters and the club's directors—resigned in October 1983, replaced by the returning Wallace.
+However, these were isolated achievements, and Greig — under intense pressure from the Scottish media, Rangers supporters and the club's directors — resigned in October 1983, replaced by the returning Wallace.